gracefulife/clova-developer-guide/en/Design/Design_Guideline_For_Client_Hardware.md

 | Fade out                 | Slowly dims the intensity of light to turn off in the end. | ![](/Design/Resources/Images/Clova-Client-Light-Wave_Fade_Out.gif)             |
 | Repeat splash          | Repeats the sideways rippling effect. | ![](/Design/Resources/Images/Clova-Client-Light-Wave_Splash.gif)         |

-The table below shows how to express the client [States and events](#ClientStateAndEvent) using light.
+The table below shows how to express the client device's [states and events](#ClientStateAndEvent) using light.

 | State or event               | Light effect                | Required |
 |----------------------------|----------------------------|:---------:|